Legal Separation Attorney in Spokane County

 Also, because Washington is a no-fault state, neither spouse needs to prove fault or give any specific reason for seeking a separation.
 And if the parties agree on the terms, they do not need even to appear in court before a judge.

-David J. Crouse & Associates can answer any questions you may have about legal separation, help you with required documents and forms, and ensure we protect your rights during the process.
+Crouse Erickson can answer any questions you may have about legal separation, help you with required documents and forms, and ensure we protect your rights during the process.

-For over 20 years, David J. Crouse & Associates has been helping people in Spokane County and neighboring counties resolve their tough family law issues.
+For over 20 years, Crouse Erickson has been helping people in Spokane County and neighboring counties resolve their tough family law issues.
 Whether it is a separation, divorce, child custody, or support issue, our team has the resources, knowledge, and skills to help.

 To protect your rights, it is important to have an attorney draft or review your separation agreement and accompanying documents.
 Petitions, responses, financial affidavits, and other required documents often contain confusing legal terminology.
 You must make sure you understand what you are agreeing to because once a judge approves and signs it, a separation is a legally binding document that you must abide by.